Jamie Heaslip: Lions

 Heaslip was a member of the British & Irish Lions squad for the 2009 tour to South Africa, where started all three tests on the tour.
 He was also selected for the 2013 British & Irish Lions tour to Australia.

 Personal life

 In September 2014 he bought Bellamy's Pub in Ballsbridge with Leinster teammates Rob Kearney, Dave Kearney and Seán O'Brien.
 After an extensive refurbishment it was reopened as The Bridge 1859.
 Heaslip opened a new bar called "Lemon and Duke" in the heart of Dublin with a few of his teammates.
 In 2019 he was added to the RTÉ team of TV analysts for the 2019 Rugby World Cup and in 2021 he was included in the BBC commentary team for the Six Nations Championship.

+Jamie is the cousin of Betty Heaslip, who is a current employee of the AFL.